S&P/TSX Composite Index

-The S&P/TSX Composite Index is the benchmark Canadian index, representing roughly 70% of the total market capitalization on the Toronto Stock Exchange (TSX) with about 250 companies included in it.
-The Toronto Stock Exchange is made up of over 1,500 companies.
-It replaces the earlier TSE 300 index.
-On November 12, 2021 the S&P/TSX Composite Index reached an all-time closing high of 21,768.53.
-The intraday record high was made on November 16, 2021 at 21,796.16.
+The S&P/TSX Composite Index is the benchmark Canadian stock market index representing roughly 70% of the total market capitalization on the Toronto Stock Exchange (TSX).
+Having replaced the TSE 300 Composite Index on May 1, 2002, as of 20 September 2021 the S&P/TSX Composite Index comprises 237 of the 3,451 companies listed on the TSX.
+The index surpassed 30,000 points for the first time and reached an intraday high of 30,066 on September 23, 2025.

 Eligibility

 To be eligible for inclusion in the Composite Index: